-Kathie Lee Gifford Reflects on Her Today Tenure and What's Next
+Today Hosts Reflect on Kathie Lee Gifford's Career and Exit

 "This woman knows that whoever gets the privilege of sitting next to you is going to have the time of their life and a friend for life," she said.
 "Love you."

-Later on, Sheinelle Jones joined the anchors for a champagne toast with Gifford.
+Later on, Sheinelle Jones joined the anchors for a champagne toast.
+She also shared a story about how she used to pray with Gifford and how she's inspired her over the years.

+"It put me at ease for the rest of my days here," Jones said, recalling a spiritual moment they shared.

 A replacement has yet to be named.

 Gifford joined Today in 2008 after hosting Live!
 With Regis and Kathie Lee with Regis Philbin for over a decade.
+In fact, Gifford said Philbin actually spoke with her after news of her Today departure broke.
+She said he claimed he was happy for his former co-star and that he thinks about their 15 years together often.
+He also reportedly noted it was "never the same" after she left but applauded her for her work with Kotb.

 (E! and NBC News are both part of NBCUniversal).